 Before it could be served, Sorrentino returned to BC to give himself up, making the trip from Cardston “in one day by hard driving.”
 The judge recognized Sorrentino didn’t know he had broken the law and had returned as quickly as possible to answer to the charges, so he only issued a nominal fine.

 The following year Sorrentino sold his interest in the Palace for $15,000 ($268,500 today) and headed to Salt Lake City to work for the Eddington-Cope Radio Corporation.
 From there, the family moved to South America to establish agencies for the company, for whom he was described as a “prominent official.”
+Reportedly he also worked in the theatre business in Buenos Aires.

-I don’t know what ensued but they returned to Bellevue in 1932.
+The family returned to Bellevue in 1932.
 While economic times were tough, Sorrentino figured it was “as good as any place” to weather the storm.
 He formed a band, the Venetian Strollers, who performed in Oyen, Bassano, Crossfield, and Didsbury that year in a “costumed musical program of distinctive melody type.”

 In 1934, the family moved to Natal, now part of Sparwood, and bought the opera house there.
 They stayed for four years, although I haven’t found much about their time in the community.